cthulhustig/autojimmy/docs/known_issues.md

 sudo apt-get install '^libxcb.*-dev' libx11-xcb-dev libglu1-mesa-dev libxrender-dev libxi-dev libxkbcommon-dev libxkbcommon-x11-dev
 ```

-## Debian/Ubuntu: The integrated Traveller Map view is blank
+## Debian/Ubuntu: The Traveller Map window is blank
 > [!IMPORTANT]
 > If using venv to run Python, it's recommended to create a new virtual environment
-> specifically for running Auto-Jimmy, then repeat [Install Python Dependencies] for
+> specifically for running Auto-Jimmy, then repeat [Install Python Dependencies](../README.md#step-2-install-python-dependencies)
-> that environment before continuing with this fix.
+> for that environment before continuing with this fix.

 > [!NOTE]
 > There may be a better way to resolve this.
 If you know of one, please raise an